stepulak/LettersCombo/README.md

 # LettersCombo
-Puzzle-game prototype for mobile phones written in Lua
+Puzzle-game prototype for mobile phones written in Lua using Love2D library.
+One of my earliest projects written in Lua.